cjwilson2020/WDYWW/README.md

 ## Run Tests

+Tests are coded and performanced in the yuanTest branch

+Unit tests can be found in the java folder under app> src> test

-Tests can be found by beginning in the java folder under app> src> com.example.whatdoyouwannawatch (Test)
+UI tests are not complete, but can be found in the java folder under app> src> androidTest

 Run files by right-clicking on them and selecting "Run"